Jaundice is a yellow discoloration of the skin, mucus membranes, and whites of the eyes.

 A blockage in or near the liver that prevents the flow of bile, such as:

 - In babies, insufficient amounts of a certain liver enzyme during the first 2 weeks of life

 Gilbert, Crigler-Nager, and Dubin-Johnson syndromes

-Factors that may increase your chances of getting jaundice are similar to risk factors for liver and gallbladder disorders.
+Factors that may increase your chance of jaundice are similar to risk factors for liver and gallbladder disorders.
 They may include: